Monday.com vs Basecamp for Remote Teams 2026: Which Is Actually Worth Your Money?

 Security & Compliance

 Monday.com offers SOC 2 Type II, ISO 27001, GDPR compliance, and HIPAA support (Enterprise tier).
 Two-factor authentication, SSO, and audit logs are all available.
-It's built to pass demanding enterprise procurement reviews.
+It's built to pass even demanding enterprise procurement reviews.

 Winner: Monday.com for teams with serious compliance requirements.